 For a dose of independent film, check out the exquisitely curated program from the Park City Film Series (PCFS).
 Almost every week of the year, PCFS screens films ranging from artful child-inspired sagas to thought-provoking documentaries and features.
 They also have some pretty amazing popcorn toppings (everything from Parmesan cheese to chile sauce).

 If music is more your thing, you don't have to look far because even if you don't ski the après concerts at Park City Mountain and Deer Valley are free and open to everyone.
 You can also hit up popular live music venues on Main Street, including Park City Live and O.P.
 Rockwell or see what's on Park City Institute's line-up.

 Stage of many players

 While the cultural program at the Eccles Center, the home of the Park City Institute, includes its fair share of concerts, there's much more available on the line-up.
-This venerable organization (which this years celebrates its 20th birthday) also pride itself on bringing in unique dance groups and a variety of entertainers, authors, and public figures.
+This venerable organization, which celebrated its 20th birthday in 2018, also prides itself on bringing in unique dance groups and a variety of entertainers, authors, and public figures.

 Step back in time